glycerine/goq/README.md

 [Status] working and useful.

+Setup:

+ * on your master-server (in your home dir): add 'export GOQ_HOME=/home/yourusername' (without quotes) to your .bashrc / whatever startup file for the shell use you.

+   The GOQ_HOME env variable tells Goq where to find your encryption keys.
+They are stored in $GOQ_HOME/.goq

+ * also in your master-server's .bashrc: set the values of GOQ_JSERV_IP, GOQ_JSERV_PORT.
+These are described in detail below.

+ * goq init : run this once on your server (not on workers) to create your encryption keys.

+ * on all workers: copy the .goq directory to the worker and copy your settings of GOQ_HOME, GOQ_JSERV_IP and GOQ_JSERV_PORT to your worker's .bashrc.
+(If your workers share a home directory with your server then obviously this copy step is omitted.)

+Use:

 There are three fundamental commands, corresponding to the three roles in the queuing system.

  * goq serve : starts a jobs server, by default on port 1776.
 Generally you only start one server; only one is needed for most purposes.